Chordal signed graphs and signed bigraphs

 A bigraph is {\em separable} if it contains an induced $2K_2$, otherwise it is {\em non-separable}.
 Since a cycle of length $\geq 6$ contains an induced $2K_2$, it cannot be an induced subgraph of a non-separable bigraph.
 Thus every non-separable bigraph is a chordal bigraph.
 However, not all signed non-separable bigraphs are chordal signed bigraphs (e.g., the negative $C_4$ is non-separable but not a chordal signed bigraph).
 In this section we extend Theorem \ref{comp} to a forbidden subgraph characterization of chordal signed non-separable bigraphs.

 We first take a look at some basic properties of non-separable bigraphs.
-Suppose that a bigraph $G$ with bipartition $(X,Y)$ is non-separable.
+Let $G$ be a non-separable bigraph with bipartition $(X,Y)$.
 Since $G$ does not contain an induced $2K_2$, the neighbourhoods of the vertices in $X$ are comparable and the neighbourhoods of the vertices of $Y$ are comparable.
 It follows that the vertices of $X$ and $Y$ can be ordered $x_1, x_2, \dots, x_\alpha$ and $y_1, y_2, \dots, y_\beta$ respectively in such a way that

 We call such a vertex ordering $x_1, x_2, \dots, x_\alpha, y_1, y_2, \dots, y_\beta$ a {\em canonical ordering} of $G$.

 \begin{lemma} Let $G$ be a non-separable bigraph with bipartition $(X,Y)$ which has no isolated vertex and let $x_1, x_2, \dots, x_\alpha, y_1, y_2, \dots, y_\beta$ be a canonical ordering of $G$.
 Then the following statements hold: \begin{description} \item{(1)} $x_1$ is adjacent to all vertices in $Y$. \item{(2)} Each vertex in $N(y_1)$ is adjacent to all vertices in $Y$. \item{(3)} For each $x_i \in N(y_1)$, $x_iy_1$ is a simplicial edge; in particular, $x_1y_1$ is a simplicial edge. \item{(4)} If $x_iy_j$ is a simplicial edge then $G-x_iy_j$ is non-separable. \item{(5)} If $x_iy_j$ is a non-simplicial edge then there exist $x_k \in N(y_j)$ and $y_\ell \in N(x_i)$ with $k > i$ and $\ell < j$ such that $x_k$ and $y_\ell$ are not adjacent. \end{description} \end{lemma} \pf For each $y_j \in Y$, since $G$ has no isolated vertex, $y_j$ is adjacent to some $x_i \in X$.
 The canonical ordering ensures that $N(x_i) \subseteq N(x_1)$.
 Hence $y_j \in N(x_i) \subseteq N(x_1)$ and so $x_1$ is adjacent to $y_j$.
 This proves $(1)$.